hnryjmes/gcp-ace-study-guide/README.md

 8. You want to implement interproject communication between VPCs.
 Which feature of VPCs would you use to implement this? - A. VPC peering

 - A. VPC is used for interproject communications.
 Option B is incorrect; there is no interproject peering.
-Options C and D are incorrect; they have to do with linking on-premisee networks with networks in GCP.
+Options C and D are incorrect; they have to do with linking on-premise networks with networks in GCP.

 9. You want to limit traffic to a set of instances.
 You decide to set a specific network tag on each instance.
 What part of a firewall rule can reference the network tag to determine the set of instances affected by the rule? - B. Target